mobizt/ESP-Mail-Client/README.md

 The ESP8266 Core SDK version 2.5.x and earlier are not supported.

+For ESP32, the Core SDK version 2.0.4 or later is recommended.

+The ESP32 Core SDK version 1.0.4 and earlier are not supported.

 ### SAMD21 custom build firmware

 For Atmel's SAMD21 based boards, [custom build WiFiNINA firmware](https://github.com/mobizt/nina-fw) should be installed instead of official Arduino WiFiNINA firmware.